P Schoenfeld Asset Management LP Invests $252,000 in TeraWulf Inc. (NASDAQ:WULF)

-P Schoenfeld Asset Management LP purchased a new position in TeraWulf Inc. (NASDAQ:WULF – Get Rating) during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor purchased 29,999 shares of the company’s stock, valued at approximately $252,000.
+P Schoenfeld Asset Management LP acquired a new stake in shares of TeraWulf Inc. (NASDAQ:WULF – Get Rating) in the first quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm acquired 29,999 shares of the company’s stock, valued at approximately $252,000.

-Several other hedge funds and other institutional investors also recently bought and sold shares of WULF.
-Advisor Group Holdings Inc. grew its stake in TeraWulf by 2,542.9% in the first quarter.
-Advisor Group Holdings Inc. now owns 3,700 shares of the company’s stock worth $31,000 after purchasing an additional 3,560 shares in the last quarter.
-Bank of New York Mellon Corp bought a new position in TeraWulf in the first quarter worth approximately $86,000.
-Qube Research & Technologies Ltd bought a new position in TeraWulf in the first quarter worth approximately $124,000.
-Keebeck Alpha LP bought a new position in TeraWulf in the first quarter worth approximately $280,000.
-Finally, Cannon Global Investment Management LLC bought a new position in TeraWulf in the first quarter worth approximately $304,000.
-Institutional investors own 8.98% of the company’s stock.
+A number of other institutional investors have also recently bought and sold shares of WULF.
+HighTower Advisors LLC acquired a new stake in TeraWulf during the fourth quarter valued at $1,040,000.
+Owl Creek Asset Management L.P. acquired a new stake in TeraWulf during the fourth quarter valued at $4,360,000.
+Marshall Wace LLP bought a new position in TeraWulf during the fourth quarter valued at about $11,926,000.
+Empowered Funds LLC bought a new position in TeraWulf during the first quarter valued at about $422,000.
+Finally, Cannon Global Investment Management LLC bought a new position in TeraWulf during the first quarter valued at about $304,000.
+Institutional investors and hedge funds own 8.98% of the company’s stock.

 TeraWulf Inc, together with its subsidiaries, operates as a digital asset technology company in the United States.
 It develops, owns, and operates bitcoin mining facility sites.
 The company operates two bitcoin mining facility sites located in New York and Pennsylvania.
 TeraWulf Inc is based in Easton, Maryland.